JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/Core Concepts.md

 Here's an example.
 Suppose there is a complex state transition that requires 1,000,000 steps of computation.
 In a traditional blockchain, each node would need to replay these 1,000,000 steps to verify the result.
 But with zero-knowledge proofs, the prover only needs to do the computation once to generate a proof, and the verifier might only need to do 100 steps of computation to verify this proof.

 In addition to efficiency, zero-knowledge proofs bring another important property: privacy.
 Since the proving process does not reveal input data and intermediate states, zero-knowledge proofs allow verifying the correctness of a computation result without disclosing the original data.
 This is very important for privacy-sensitive application scenarios (like finance and healthcare).

+Next, we will introduce the core concepts and fundamentals of zkWasm.